msolovyov/munin-solo/README.md

 * Users -- login id and passwords -- for basic auth must be configured in node's *.js file (or in attributes file if you decide so).

+Nginx virtual host is configured with server name set to IP address of the node.
+This way it won't be clashing with nginx server name if nginx is used to serve other content.

 Additional attributes
 ---------------------